 In most cases, manual removal is the only way to control submerged or emergent weeds.
 It may seem like a monumental task, especially if you have a very large pond that has a lot of weed growth, but the results will be worth it.
 Plus, if you proactively manage the pond with proper pond treatments and aeration after a cleaning, you can drastically reduce the amount of weed re-growth in the future.

 If you are looking to clean up your pond and have weeds or algae removed, have a fountain or aeration system installed, or would like to have an assessment of your pond done, take a look at our Large Pond Maintenance & Intallations for more information.

 Once established in a pond, floating pond plants such as duckweed or watermeal can grow extremely quickly making the pond look very unpleasant.
 Duckweed can overtake a pond and completely cover the surface robbing the pond of light and oxygen.

-Although some fish and waterfowl will eat duckweed, once it overtakes a pond, manual removal is the only answer.
+Although some fish and waterfowl will eat duckweed, once it overtakes a pond, manual removal is the only way to quickly remove duckweed.
 Skimming the surface of the pond with a net or parachute skimmer works well, however, boats will likely be needed to reach all the duckweed in larger ponds.

 Duckweed is a small free floating plant about 1/8″ to 1/4″ in diameter.
 Each plant usually has 2 or 3 light green leaves and a few small roots that hang below.
 Although it does produces seeds, it spreads very quickly in calm, still waters by division.